tyrelh/csc330/README.md

 * Type checking
 * Currying
 ## Racket (Unit 2)
+Racket is a dynamically typed functional language similar to Lisp.

 Assignments 4 and 5 are done in Racket.

 Topics covered include: